 It may be an offence to make or accept a political donation that does not comply with the law.
-Examples of unlawful political donations include anonymous reportable political donations, donations from prohibited donors such as property developers, and donations in the form of cash over \$100.
+Examples of unlawful political donations include anonymous reportable political donations, donations in the form of cash over \$100, and donations from prohibited donors such as property developers, tobacco industry business entities and registered clubs and other liquor and gambling industry business entities.